Meenakshi Banerjee: Education

-Banerjee finished her schooling from Irish Convent, Loreto, in Asansol and then went ahead to take up science from Nirmala College, Ranchi University.
+Banerjee finished her schooling from Irish Convent, Loreto, in Asansol and then studied science at Nirmala College, Ranchi University.
 She enrolled for a bachelor's degree at Women's College, Banaras Hindu University where she studied Botany.
-Her interest in the subject led her to pursue masters in Botany and this was where she developed her interest in cyanobacteria further leading her to become a cyanobacteriologist.
+Her interest in the subject led her to pursue a Masters degree in Botany and this was where she developed her interest in cyanobacteria.

 Career

 Banerjee joined Barkatullah University as lecturer in 1989.
 She became a Reader in 1997 and a Professor in 2005.
-Presently she is Head of Bioscience Department at the university.
+She is Head of the Bioscience Department at the university.

-Recognition

-Bannerjee has received various awards, including the Dr K. N. Katju state level science award for 2010.
+Bannerjee received the Dr K. N. Katju state level science award for 2010.

-Banerjee is a life Member of the National Academy of Sciences India.
+Banerjee is a life member of the National Academy of Sciences India.

-Her current interest lies in extensive research for the propagation of rare varieties of medicinal plants on algal biofertilizers and studies of the unique cyano bacteria from diverse habitats including the cold and hot deserts where these organisms survive at the borderline of life.
+Her current interest lies in research for the propagation of rare varieties of medicinal plants on algal biofertilizers and studies of cyano bacteria from diverse habitats including the cold and hot deserts where these organisms survive at the borderline of life.
+She has published on using algae to treat wastewater and to develop biofuel.